aarabdh/opencv/README.md

 ## phonecam.py
 Took similar video input from my phone camera using [IP Webcam](https://play.google.com/store/apps/details?id=com.pas.webcam) on my android phone.
 I then tried to apply similar transformations to the output successfully.

+## primeNumberSpiral.py
+Took up the Coding Challenge from [this video from The Coding Train](https://www.youtube.com/watch?v=a35KWEjRvc0).
+Also implemented Object Oriented Programming in my code for better readability.